bitovi/academy/src/react/6-stateful-hooks.md

 @page learn-react/stateful-hooks Stateful Hooks
 @parent learn-react 6

-@description Learn how to use React hooks to manage the state of a component.
+@description Learn how to use React Hooks to manage the state of a component.

 @body